 Yes, the instructor will submit a grade to the program coordinators, which will be entered into the University system.
 You will receive a University of Chicago transcript in the mail after all grades are submitted.

 Will I receive credit for this program?

 Participants in the program will receive 100 units of University of Chicago undergraduate course credit upon the successful completion of the program requirements.
 It is at the discretion of your home intuition to award credit.
 The Summer Business Scholars course consists of at least 30 contact hours consisting of lecture, discussion, and case analysis in the classroom as well as additional hours assigned to group work.
 Scholars are given homework assignments, group assignments, and receive a final grade at the conclusion of the program.

 The classes are each taught by Chicago Booth faculty members.

 SBSP students will be living on the University of Chicago's historic campus in the Hyde Park neighborhood.
 Students will take classes at Chicago Booth's Harper Center location in Hyde Park, as well as its Gleacher Center campus in the heart of downtown Chicago.
 Regular transportation to and from downtown Chicago on weeknights and weekend days will be provided so that students can experience all that downtown Chicago has to offer!

 How much is the program fee?

-The program fee for the 2017 SBSP is $6,300.
-This cost included class instruction, course materials, transportation to and from program events, departmental presentations, company visits, cultural events, some meals, and housing.
+The program fee can be found on the Admissions, Fees, and Scholarship page.
+This cost includes class instruction, course materials, transportation to and from program events, departmental presentations, company visits, cultural events, housing and some meals.